OkGoDoIt/frame-sdk-python/README.md

 Check out [the docs](https://docs.brilliant.xyz/frame/building-apps/) for complete guidance on everything you can do with the Frame.

+## Relationship to `frame-utilities-for-python`

+The [`frame-utilities-for-python`](https://github.com/brilliantlabsAR/frame-utilities-for-python) package is for low-level communication with both Frame and Monocle devices and is a thin wrapper around the bluetooth connection, plus some internal tools that are used in the firmware preparation process.
+This `frame-sdk` package is a higher-level SDK that provides a more convenient way for developers to build apps for Frame.

+It is recommended that you use this package for new projects, unless you have a specific need to use the lower-level `frame-utilities-for-python` package.

 ## Examples

 Here's a simple example of how to use the Frame SDK to display text, take a photo, and more.